ooohfascinating/MMM-Metar/README.md

 git clone https://github.com/ooohfascinating/MMM-Metar.git
 ```

+Code was forked from [calonmerc/MMM-Metar](github.com/calonmerc/MMM-Metar)
+all props should go to them.

 ### Update your config.js file

 Add a configuration block to the modules array in the `~/MagicMirror/config/config.js` file